 What made you choose SXSW to showcase your film to the world?

 JM: Ernie & Joe is a Texas story so SXSW was a natural choice.
 Also, the subjects of the film would be able to attend easily which was a huge factor.
 Plus SXSW has a reputation as a premiere festival with great energy.
 I am delighted Ernie & Joe will premiering at SXSW!

-Ernie & Joe – Photo by Matthew Busch
+World Premiere of Ernie & Joe – Photo by Kara Mosher

 The post Director Jenifer McShane Discusses Her Documentary About Mental Health – SXSW Filmmaker In Focus appeared first on SXSW.